josdejong/mathjs/docs/datatypes/bignumbers.md

 var mathjs = require('mathjs'),
     math = mathjs({
       number: 'bignumber', // Default type of number: 'number' (default) or 'bignumber'
-      decimals: 20         // Number of decimal places behind the dot for BigNumbers });
+      precision: 20        // Number of significant digits for BigNumbers });

 // use math